What to do when the banks turn you down

 - Posted in Getting Started

-Having your home loan application turned down happens to thousands of people every year.
+Having a home loan application turned down happens to thousands of people every year.
 But if it happens to you, don’t be discouraged.

 In fact, did you know 3.6 million of Australians have been declined a loan by a financial institution?
 At Pepper, we recognise that everyone's circumstances are different and do not believe in a one-size fits all approach to your loan applications.
-Here we explain what to do when the banks turn you down.
+Here we explain how it works and what to do when the banks turn you down.

 Major banks’ home loan processes

 A rejected loan by a traditional lender may be a reflection of the lender’s current credit policy, which loosens or tightens based on present market conditions and their risk management processes.

 This means as a borrower you may have had no issues obtaining a loan from a bank in more robust economic times, but you might be rejected today because it's a tougher economic climate.